TIPS FOR BOOK DISCUSSIONS

 As with any skill, good literary consciousness grows with practice.
 You can never relax your vigilance because a good author uses every word to reveal something.
 Try to be aware of what authors are revealing about themselves and want you to learn about life from their perspective.
 Appreciate the artistic presentation, but also reap the benefits of the experience the author is sharing.

-As you read Queen of the Fall, consider the questions and topics raised in the Reader’s Guide.
-What timeless topics does the author raise?
+As you read Bel Canto, consider the questions and topics raised in the Reader’s Guide.
+What timeless topics does Patchett raise?
 How are some of these issues addressed in the book?
-How do these issues relate to your own family or your own life or your own fears or your own experience of womanhood?
+How do these issues relate to your own life?
 These are the kinds of questions that lead to in-depth conversations with your group and make the book meaningful and of lasting value.

-When you meet the “characters” in the book (in this case, real people), place yourself at the scene.
+When you meet the characters in the book, place yourself at the scene.
 Think of them as you do the people around you.
 Think about their faults and their motives.
 What would it be like to interact with them?
 Listen to the tone and style of their dialogue.
 Read portions aloud to get to know the characters and the author’s style.

-Compare the book to others by the same author (in this case, Livingston’s first memoir Ghostbread) or to books by different authors that have a similar topic or style or explore the same era or events/situations.
+Compare the book to others by the same author or to books by different authors that have a similar message or style.
 Often, themes run through an author’s works that are more fully realized by comparison.
-Comparing one author’s work with another’s can help you solidify your opinions, as well as define for you qualities you might otherwise miss.
+Comparing one author’s work with another’s can help you solidify your opinions, as well as define for you qualities you may

 Asking questions, reading carefully, imagining yourself in the story, analyzing style and structure, and searching for personal meaning in a work of literature all enhance the work’s value and the discussion potential for your group.